Russo brothers: AGBO, criticisms, and return to Marvel

 In 2017, the Russo brothers founded their production company, AGBO with producing partner Mike Larocca.
 The following year, the brothers' longtime Marvel film collaborators Christopher Markus and Stephen McFeely joined AGBO as Co-Presidents of Story.
 The brothers made it a part of AGBO's mission to "support emerging talent and foster their creativity," saying they wanted to pay forward the kind of mentorship that Steven Soderbergh had given them by supporting the directorial efforts of emerging creative voices.
 Feature directorial debuts supported by AGBO and produced by the Russo brothers include Mosul (2019) by writer Matthew Michael Carnahan and Relic (2020) by director Natalie Erika James.

 Another first-time filmmaker supported by the Russo brothers via AGBO was their long-time collaborator, Sam Hargrave, who directed Extraction (2020), starring Chris Hemsworth.
 Joe Russo adapted the film from Ciudad, a graphic novel he wrote with his brother and Ande Parks.
 Extraction went on to be the most-watched original film in Netflix's history.
 This film would spawn a sequel, Extraction 2 (2023), which Joe Russo also wrote.
 A third installment was announced in 2023, and is set to begin production in 2025.
+The Netflix series Mercenary: An Extraction Series began filming in Ireland and Morocco in December 2025.

 In 2019, the Russo brothers reunited with Marvel alumnus Chadwick Boseman when they produced the action-thriller 21 Bridges.
 The brothers had approached Boseman about the film at the premiere of Infinity War.
 Around this time, the Russo brothers also executive produced AGBO's first documentary series, Larry Charles' Dangerous World of Comedy.

 After the release of Avengers: Infinity War and Avengers: Endgame, the Russo brothers made a creative pivot to drama, directing the Apple TV+ film Cherry (2021), which was co-written by their sister, Angela Russo-Otstot.
 The film explores the opioid epidemic through the lens of a war veteran with PTSD played by Tom Holland.
 Anthony Russo said the film was personal for the brothers, as they have family members who have suffered and died from opioid addiction.
 The Russo brothers then turned their focus back to blockbuster action by directing the Netflix's The Gray Man (2022) starring Chris Evans, Ryan Gosling and Ana de Armas.
 Both Cherry and The Gray Man received negative reviews from critics.